 Continue to completion, the soil vapor intrusion evaluation currently underway.
-The evaluation will include provisions for implementing actions recommended to address exposures related to soil vapor intrusion.
-Any off-site buildings impacted by the site will be required to have a subslab depressurization system, or a similar engineered system, to mitigate the migration of vapors into the building from groundwater.
+The soil vapor intrusion evaluation includes tracking and sampling of monitor locations and previously unresponsive or decline locations, as well as, sampling of additional properties until clear boundaries for the limits of the evaluation area can be determined.
+The evaluation will also include provisions for implementing actions recommended to address exposures related to soil vapor intrusion, including installation of a sub-slab depressurization system, or a similar engineered system, to mitigate the migration of vapors into the building from groundwater, if warranted.